kumi99/STAT_4990_Final_Project/readme.md

 the best and most reasonable forecast method for the DJI

 ## descriptions of files
-- 'R' file contains all
+- 'R' file contains all the experiments

-- dataset contains the time series data weekly walmart sales
+## Authors
+Alisa Dmitrieva, Koki Yamanaka, Kumari Herath